-For purposes of determining eligibility for a reasonable accommodation, an individual with a disability is defined as:
+An individual with a disability is defined as:

-A person who has a physical or mental impairment that substantially, or materially, limits one or more major life activities;
+- 1. A person who has a physical or mental impairment that substantially limits one or more major life activities; - 2.
+A person who has a record of such impairment; or - 3.
+A person who is regarded as having such impairment.